igordinuzzi/Word-Whiz/README.md

 - Explore adding advanced levels and competitive elements like leaderboards.
 - Enhance user engagement with animations and keyboard shortcuts for quick navigation.

-## Contributing
-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/igordinuzzi/Word-Whiz/issues) if you want to contribute.

 ## Validations

 ### W3C Markup Validation Service